jacobp112/icebbo/docs/power-design.md

 The [TPS389025DSER](https://www.ti.com/product/TPS3890/part-details/TPS389025DSER) is the captured reset-supervisor candidate.
 Its nominal rising sense threshold is 2.414 V; the family's specified 1% threshold accuracy puts the lower bound at about 2.390 V, above the FPGA's 2.30 V master-SPI minimum.
 Powered from the already-enabled 3.3 V rail, it monitors `VPP_2V5` and holds `CRESET_B` low through its open-drain reset output until the rail is valid plus a delay.
 A 10 nF nominal CT capacitor gives approximately 10.7 ms using TI's nominal `t(sec) = C(µF) × 1.07 + 25 µs` equation. `MR` has a 10 kΩ pull-up to 3.3 V and a host-control net for the next integration increment; the eventual host driver must pull it low without driving it high.
 Supervisor startup and procurement remain to be checked.

-For USB, the [FT2232H data sheet](https://www.ftdichip.cn/Support/Documents/DataSheets/ICs/DS_FT2232H.pdf), bus-powered Figure 6.1, shows 3.3 V on `VREGIN`, `VPLL`, `VPHY` and all `VCCIO` pins; the bridge's internal regulator output powers its 1.8 V `VCORE` pins with the specified local capacitors.
-It also shows a 12 MHz crystal, USB data and reference connections, reset, and a 93C46 EEPROM.
-The FT2232H support network must be copied only after checking the exact LQFP64 pinout and selected EEPROM/crystal data sheets.
+For USB, the [FT2232H data sheet](https://www.ftdichip.cn/Support/Documents/DataSheets/ICs/DS_FT2232H.pdf), self-powered Figure 6.3, shows 3.3 V on `VREGIN`, `VPLL`, `VPHY` and all `VCCIO` pins; the bridge's internal regulator output powers its 1.8 V `VCORE` pins with at least 3.3 µF local capacitance.
+The captured support network also has a 12 MHz crystal, USB data and reference connections, reset, a 93LC46B EEPROM, and VBUS-sensed `PWRSAV#`.
 Its internal 1.8 V output is for the FTDI subsystem and is not an FPGA supply.
+Pin and source review is in [usb-ftdi-review.md](usb-ftdi-review.md).

 ## Remaining design checks

 - Select actual capacitor orderable parts and verify effective 10 µF minimum under voltage and tolerance.
 - Calculate rail loads from the selected FPGA configuration, FT2232H, oscillator, flash, and support circuitry.
 The initial 150/200/30 mA allowances are budgets, not measured current.
-- Check the USB bus-power budget, startup current before enumeration, inrush and upstream port behavior with the final rail capacitance and FT2232H mode. `P5V` is a conditioned input boundary, not a direct assertion that USB VBUS can charge all three 22 µF input capacitors without current limiting.
+- Check the external 5 V supply rating, connector polarity, fuse hold/trip current, Schottky forward loss, reverse-current behavior, and total startup current.
+Confirm USB VBUS remains a sense input even during fault and suspend states.
 - Resolve power-good low-level noise margin and test startup/brownout sequencing.
 - Review package land patterns, exposed-pad mappings, and full-board netlist before placement.
 Configuration pins are `CRESET_B` pin 8 and `CDONE` pin 7; the master-SPI pins are 14–17.

-The partial schematic builds and its netlist passes a targeted pin/rail check.
-No rail simulation, complete board schematic, fabricated board, or physical power-up observation is available yet.
+The captured schematic builds and its generated netlist passes targeted pin/rail and USB/FTDI checks.
+No rail simulation, reviewed board footprints, fabricated board, or physical power-up observation is available yet.